painter105/mprog_project/README.md

 ![](doc/first_sketch.png)

+UPDATE: When you click on a country, the info about the country will not be shown in a tooltip, but in a separate panel on the right side.

 I will need data on numbers of refugees, where they’re from and where they go to.
 Sources: UN and similar.
 If there is irrelevant information, then first filter it out.
 Store the data as csv or JSON.

 Certainly this parts will be needed: